Frequently Asked Questions

 Students may transfer up to nine relevant graduate hours from another university, with approval from the Program Coordinator and Graduate College.
 In that case, it may be possible to complete the program with comprehensive examinations in one calendar year.

-MACIE welcomes part-time students as well, particularly teachers and other education professionals from the Northwest Ohio and Southeast Michigan regions.
+MACIE welcomes part-time students as well, particularly teachers and other education professionals.

-No. Bachelor’s degrees from all disciplines are welcome.
-MACIE welcomes applicants from a variety of fields and interests.
-However, some background and/or experience in an area of education (formal or non-formal) and the social sciences is preferable.
+Students with bachelor’s degrees from a variety of disciplines and fields are welcome to apply.
+However, some background and/or experience in an area of education (formal or non-formal) and/or social sciences is preferable.

 As of Fall 2014, BGSU has a new M.Ed. in Teacher Education that allows students to become certified in mathematics, science, and world language education.
 Students in the MACIE program may count some of their classes toward this second, separate master's degree.
 For more information about the M.Ed. in Teacher Education, please visit their website.

 MACIE admits students with a wide variety of experiences, backgrounds, and perspectives.
 We generally seek applicants with at least one year of immersive experience living, working or studying in another culture or country; however, some students enter the program immediately after receiving their undergraduate degree.

 An undergraduate GPA of at least 3.0 is desired.

 Yes, a student may defer enrollment for up to a year without reapplying.
 Deferral applies to enrollment in the academic program.
 If a financial package (i.e. a tuition scholarship and/or Graduate Assistantship stipend) was offered upon acceptance, those funds are not guaranteeed for a deferred enrollment.